lukigarazus/deep-proxy/README.md

 ![coverage lines](coverage/badge-lines.svg 'Coverage lines') ![coverage functions](coverage/badge-functions.svg 'Coverage functions') ![coverage branches](coverage/badge-branches.svg 'Coverage branches') ![coverage statements](coverage/badge-statements.svg 'Coverage statements')

-# Immutable-like-deep-proxy
+# Deep proxy

 This is an implementation of deep proxy with a twist.
 Unlike the most popular deep proxy package out there this one caches nested proxies and avoids regenerating them on each get.
-There are also some additional features which come in handy for me in my other projects, like:
+There are also some additional features which come in handy, like:

 1. History tracking and navigation
 1. Global keys